By Charles A. Francis

 The enlightened person is humble.
 Since he knows his place in the universe, he doesn’t need validation from others.
 Therefore, he has nothing to prove to anyone, including himself.
 His humble nature allows him to be kind and gentle, and be open to everyone he encounters.

 8. Insightful and Open-Minded

 The enlightened person is insightful and open-minded.
-She is able to see the world with great clarity, without attachment to preconceived ideas about people, places, and things.
-This enables her to observe the world without jumping to conclusions.
+He is able to see the world with great clarity, without attachment to preconceived ideas about people, places, and things.
+This enables him to observe the world without jumping to conclusions.
 Belief and intuition are replaced with clarity of vision and understanding.